andres-garcia-alves/statistics-temperature-ph-report/README.md

 # Temperatura & pH

-A statistical analysis (built in R) on the correlation between temperature and pH.
+A statistical analysis on the correlation between temperature and pH, using R language.

 &nbsp;